 Jessica Walch is a nationally-recognized voice teacher and performer based in northern New Jersey.

-Jessica has performed professionally in musical theater, opera, operetta, with a brief stint in folk.
-She was recently seen as Eve in the new musical Take One by SNL writer Jeff Ward, and also as Hanna Glawari in a concert version of The Merry Widow.
+Jessica has performed regionally in musical theater, opera, operetta, on the concert stage, plus some dabbling in folk and pop.
+Some recent credits include Eve in the new musical Take One by SNL writer Jeff Ward and Hanna Glawari in a concert version of The Merry Widow.
 In 2015, she was part of Disney’s The Hunchback of Notre Dame at the Paper Mill Playhouse, and in 2019 she produced and headlined her own cabaret entitled Color & Light.
 In 2017 she sang alongside Broadway stars Jenn Damiano and Chris McCarrell in A Night of Broadway.

 Jessica sang with the professional choir Sonaré for three seasons and was an Artist-in-Residence with the Continuo Arts Foundation.
 For three summers she had the pleasure of taking part in the Minuetto Music Festival, where she was an Emerging Artist and Rising Star Winner.

-Jessica is an accomplished voice teacher who specializes in teaching musical theatre, contemporary, and classical styles.
+As a voice teacher, Jessica specializes in teaching musical theatre, contemporary, and classical styles.
 Her students have performed in Carnegie Hall, been accepted into colleges and universities, been accepted into state and regional choirs, been cast in school musicals, and successfully completed the Royal Conservatory of Music examinations.
 She is committed to teaching the foundations of healthy vocal technique to all her students.
-She is a member of the National Association of Teachers of Singing (NATS) and is on the executive board of the New Jersey chapter, serving as their secretary.
-She is also a member of the New York Singing Teachers Association and the SpeakEasy Cooperative.
+She is a member of the National Association of Teachers of Singing (NATS) and is on the executive board of the New Jersey chapter, serving as the Vice President.
+She is also a member of the SpeakEasy Cooperative.

-Jessica has the honor of being chosen as one of 12 voice teachers nationwide for the 2022 NATS Intern Program.
+In 2022 Jessica had the honor of being chosen as one of 12 voice teachers nationwide for the 2022 NATS Intern Program.
+She spent two weeks at Georgia Southern University training with master teachers and a group of outstanding peers.

 Jessica is a lifelong learner and never stops honing her craft.
 She is currently working on earning the Distinguished Voice Professional Certificate from NYSTA.
-She recently completed the LoVetri Institute for Somatic VoiceWork and regularly attends other professional development programs.
+She recently completed the LoVetri Institute for Somatic VoiceWork and regularly attends other professional development programs to stay up-to-date on the latest in vocal methodologies.

 Jessica holds a Master of Arts in Vocal Performance from Montclair State University and a Bachelor of Arts in Vocal Performance from Muhlenberg College.
-Jessica has personally studied with distinguished and nationally-recognized voice teachers in both classical and musical theatre styles.
+Jessica has personally studied with top voice teachers in both classical and musical theatre styles.

 Jessica is a native of New Jersey and lives in Essex County with her husband.
 Some of her favorite things include ice cream, Gilmore Girls, and dogs.
 You might find her jamming in the car to Bon Iver, Coldplay, Sunday In the Park With George, or Songs for a New World!